OttPeterR/SpotMicro/README.md

 In total there are 31 pieces.
 The "cover" pieces are typically printed in an accent color, like yellow.

-Currently I'm about 20% done printing it all, and I'd estimate it'll take about a week of straight printing if nothing goes wrong.
+The entire printing took about a week on my slow Ender 3

 #### Circuits
 - Any Raspberry Pi - I'm using a Pi Zero W (15$)